Buffett and Munger—A Study in Simplicity and Uncommon, Common Sense – Peter Bevelin

 7. The Importance of Trustworthy and Talented Management

-• personal thought: the Portfolio Structure must account for the management ability in managing the Plan Structure (i.e., capital allocation skill—the management’s skill in managing the Plan Structure includes their ability to manage the Portfolio Structure). (p.
+• In Lachmann’s parlance, the Portfolio Structure must account for the portfolio companies’ management ability in managing the Plan Structure (and often the Plan Structure itself includes capital allocation as in the case for Berkshire with Buffett). (p.
 34)revisit

 8. The Importance of Clear Yardsticks to Judge Management Performance